Mary River Mine: Mary River - Milne Inlet tote road

 Just after Baffinland had been acquired jointly by NIO and ArcelorMittal, Baffinland said in a January 13, 2011 release that if the company hauled ore with trucks on a "tote road" option instead of the railway, it "could begin producing 1 million tonnes of lump and fine iron ore by 2013."
 The statement said that the company could increase output to 3 million tonnes in 2014—a level the site could sustain for twenty years.
 While the road would initially be less expensive, the "over-the-road option would slash output and cause operating costs to balloon", according to a 2011 Reuters article.

 In early 2013, Baffinland had announced changes to its proposal for the Mary River project.
 This resulted in the call for a new NIRB assessment with more public hearings as the changes are outside existing regulations.

 Between January 2013 and August 2015, the price of ore, per dry metric tonne, dropped from $152 to just over US$50.
 In 2014, Baffinland said that, due to a drop in ore prices, the South Railway was no longer economically viable, and they would use the "tote road" option.

 Just a year after they had completed the first NIRB assessment and received their licenses, Baffinland requested a major amendment use ultra-large dump trucks to convey the ore from Mary River on the 100 km "tote road", which had already been built to a replacement port at Milne Inlet near Pond Inlet.

-By February 18, 2016 Baffinland Iron Mines postponed its NIRB environmental review phase 2 submission until September as it wanted to make a major change—they want to replace the Mary River-Milne Inlet tote road with a railway, the North Railway.
+By February 18, 2016, Baffinland Iron Mines postponed its NIRB environmental review phase 2 submission until September as it wanted to make a major change—they want to replace the Mary River-Milne Inlet tote road with a railway, the North Railway.
 They already have authorization to construct the South Railway.

 In Baffinland's amended project design, annual production would be only 4 million tonnes of ore, carried to port by truck.
 Ore is currently shipped over a "tote road"—a dirt road wide enough for Baffinland's massive 200 ton dump trucks.
 Baffinland claims that, when its amended project design was approved it set a lower threshold to reach, before it could begin clawing back advance royalties.

-In the early morning of December 16, 2018, a driver of an ultra-large Caterpillar 745C articulated truck—a Cat 745 rock truck, was killed while hauling iron ore along the tote road.
+In the early morning of December 16, 2018, a driver of a Caterpillar 745C articulated truck was killed while hauling iron ore along the tote road.